 - Follow the instructions.

-- Your account will be removed in 60 days (and you can change your mind at anytime).
+- Your account will be removed (and you can change your mind at anytime).

 3 – But wait!
 I Accidentally Created My MS Education Account with Some Account